fwimber35/BasicCAD/README.md

 ## The Base

-This was my first assignmrnt.
+This was my first assignment.
 I had to create the Base of the Caster.

 [The Base]
 https://cvilleschools.onshape.com/documents/3947cf5164693d02cafed0e4/w/23c7aaeca2be2d465fe6b4d9/e/ea51eadba9f8ee33f2e575b3